-Annually, Bureau employees are provided with the opportunity to complete an Individual Training Needs Assessment in which strategic planning initiatives, implementation of new technology, mission changes, mandatory training standards, audits/reviews, performance improvements identified during the performance appraisal process may be included for incorporation in the Annual Training Plan and completion during the FY.
+Annually, all Bureau employees are provided with the opportunity to complete an Individual Training Needs Assessment in which strategic planning initiatives, implementation of new technology, mission changes, mandatory training standards, audits/reviews, performance improvements identified during the performance appraisal process may be included for incorporation in the Annual Training Plan and completion during the FY.
 Employees may also apply to Training Opportunity Announcements for specialty programs provided throughout the year.
-In addition, there are a myriad number of professional development initiatives available via self-studies, computer-based training modules and distance learning courses (Cross Development Courses, Graduate School, OPM, ACA self-study courses, FEMA, NIC, BLU web-based courses).
+In addition, there are a myriad number of professional development initiatives available via self-studies, computer-based training modules and distance learning courses available (Cross Development Courses, Graduate School, OPM, ACA self-study courses, FEMA, NIC, BLU web-based courses).
+Given the recent pandemic, staffing and vacant positions have increased dramatically which has expedited the career advancement compared to years past when vacancies were minimal.